JudzinBaranovsky/spring-boot-cd-skeleton/README.md

 moderate DTO batches, and forward the batches to the SQL DB.
 - Key points in the code are covered with logs for troubleshooting.
 - Both the REST API and SQL integrations are configured with finite timeouts to avoid hanging up in the event of network and other issues.
+- The REST API may be optionally configured to require authorisation with JWT bearer tokens obtained over the OAuth2 protocol (see the details in `Local deployment of the application`).

 ## Running locally